 - 1 Tbsp. olive oil

 - 2-4 cloves garlic (I use 2), minced

-- 1 cup fresh basil, finely chopped (if you, like me, don’t buy fresh herbs often, the small plastic package of basil that hangs out in the refrigerated part of the produce section is just enough for this recipe)
+- 1/3 cup fresh basil, or to taste, finely chopped (if you, like me, don’t buy fresh herbs often, the small plastic package of basil that hangs out in the refrigerated part of the produce section is just enough for this recipe)

 - Bring a large pot of salted water to boil.
 Meanwhile, chop the tomatoes & toss them, seeds & all into your blender.
 Add the cashews, water, & tomato paste, & puree until smooth.